 Once they’d all gathered around, Amanda produced a thick, tattered binder, with thick red tape at the corners.
 Olivia folded her arms near the back of the room.
 Miya was looking much more alert, no longer about to fall asleep at a moment’s notice.

-“We grabbed a bunch of document in Ix’s quarters” said Amanda.
+“We grabbed a bunch of documents in Ix’s quarters” said Amanda.
 “I also stole her computer.”

 “Oh, so she’s fucked?
 Back at square one?” said Ben.